Can Cats Drink Milk?

 “A cat that drinks milk will have soft bowel movements, eventually getting diarrhea,” Dr. Sangiorgio.

-So there you have it — rather than giving your cat milk as a treat, consider getting her a water fountain so she always has fresh, clean water.
+So there you have it — rather than giving your cat milk as a treat, consider getting her a water fountain, like this one from Petco, so she always has fresh, clean water.

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.